byu-cpe/ecen520_student/bram/bram.md

 <!--
-- Need to have check script copy the modelsim.ini file to the student's directory for grading outside of the repo OR have them commit the modelsim.ini file
+- Need to have check script copy the modelsim.ini file to the student's directory for grading outside of the repo OR have them commit the modelsim.ini file (done)
 - Use the description from Chu section 9.3.2 for creating a FIFO (have them read this and implement this)

 They use glbl.v file for simulation.
 Need to include in their repository.